tommyod/treedoc/README.md

 ## Contributing

 Contributions are welcome.
 If you wish to work on a problem, please create a Work In Progress (WIP) pull request to get feedback.
 We aim for:

 - Zero dependencies, but dependencies for testing are ok.
 - Idiomatic, clean Python code.
 Readability matters.
-- We use TravisCI for testing, see `.travis.yml` for commands run when testing.
+- Thorough testing and code formatting, see `.travis.yml` for commands run by continuous integration.